THE BEE FUND – A COLLECTION TO SUPPORT POLLINATORS

-At least once a year our visitor gardens will have an open day in aid of the Bee Fund.
-During Trädgårdsresan’s Bee Fund Days visitors can go on guided tours of the gardens and learn more about plants for pollinators, have a look at demonstration hives, build an insect hotel, buy bee products like honey, meet local beekeepers and much more.
-The gardens themselves donate part of their proceeds from Bee Fund Days to the Bee Fund.
-That includes entrance fees, proceeds from sales of bee products or similar.
+Our gardens open at least once a year in aid of the Bee Fund.
+During Trädgårdsresan’s Bee Fund Days, visitors can go on guided tours of the gardens and learn more about plants for pollinators, see observation hives, build an insect hotel, buy bee products like honey, meet local beekeepers and much more.
+The gardens themselves donate some of their proceeds from Bee Fund Days to the Bee Fund.
+That can include entrance fees and revenue from sales of bee products or similar.

-A visit during our Bee Fund days presents an opportunity for you to make a financial contribution.
+A visit on one of our Bee Fund days gives you an opportunity to make your own financial contribution.
 All donations are welcome, large or small.
 Together we can help save our bees!
 Make a payment by Swish to 123 – 456 36 23.